P-EBT Family Information

 How much will families get?

-Qualifying children under age 6 as well as school-aged children will receive a one-time lump sum of $391 per child to cover the summer period through July and August 2022.
-School-aged children enrolled in Washington state schools that operate the NSLP who are eligible for free or reduced-price school meals are eligible for Summer 2022 P-EBT benefits.
-Children under 6 will receive benefits under this plan as long as they receive Basic Food assistance during July and August
+Qualifying students who are enrolled on the last day of school (June 23rd) will receive a one-time lump sum of $120 per child to cover the summer period through July and August 2023.
+School-aged children enrolled in Washington state schools that operate the NSLP and who are eligible for free or reduced-price school meals, or are enrolled in a CEP school, are eligible for Summer 2023 P-EBT benefits.

 -